 (1) Hereby grants to the Government a nonexclusive, nontransferable, paid-up license to make, use, and sell each Subject Invention throughout the world by or on behalf of the Government of the United States (including any Government agency) and States and domestic municipal governments . . .

-The Nixon patent policy is embedded in federal statute at 15 USC 2218(d).
+The Nixon patent policy was even embedded in federal statute at 15 USC 2218(d) (for fire prevention and control research).
 Even though the FPR was later replaced by the Federal Acquisition Regulations, federal agencies retain by federal statute their authorization to act under the authority of the Nixon patent policy for all inventions not preempted by Bayh-Dole; that is, for patentable inventions made in work receiving federal support and not owned by a party to the federal funding agreement.

 It’s clear that throughout federal policy from 1963 to 1981, the scope of the government license included states and local governments and the government in all these forms have the right to make, use, and sell inventions and authorize others to do so on their behalf.
 In this usage “practice and have practiced” meant “make, use, and sell, and have made, have used, and have sold.”